PPP wants joint parliament session on Afghan situation

-MULTAN: Former prime minister and leader of the opposition in Senate, Yusuf Raza Gilani, has said Pakistan People’s Party (PPP) is the first party which convened a meeting its central executive committee to discuss situation in neighbouring country Afghanistan.
+MULTAN: Former prime minister and leader of the opposition in Senate, Yusuf Raza Gilani, has said PPP is the first party which convened a meeting its central executive committee to discuss situation in neighbouring country Afghanistan.

 Talking to the media in a procession on Ashura Day, he said a joint session of the parliament should be held on Afghanistan.
 He said that as a nation, we would have to decide on the situation in Kabul as Pakistan would be affected the most if a civil war broke out there.
 “We have neighbourly, religious, political, cultural and geographical ties with Afghanistan,” he added.